example42/puppet-playground/README.md

 ## USE BUNDLED TOASTERS

-You can experiment with bundles of modules and Puppet code with the **toast.sh** script.
+You can experiment with bundles of modules and Puppet code with the **toast** script.
 It copies configurations from the **toasters/** directory to **manifests/init.pp** and **Puppetfile** and runs **librarian-puppet** to automatically install the required modules in the **modules/** directory.

 To show the available toasters:

-        ./toash.sh list
+        ./toast list

 To install a specific toaster:

-        ./toash.sh install garethr-riemann
+        ./toast install garethr-riemann

 To install and directly test on the running boxes a specific toaster

-        ./toash.sh run garethr-riemann
+        ./toast run garethr-riemann

 To show the status of currently installed modules and manifests/init.pp

-        ./toast.sh status
+        ./toast status

 To cleanup the modules directory, the Puppetfile and manifests/init.pp (Beware all the existing changes will be wiped off)

-        ./toast.sh clean
+        ./toast clean

 ## CAVEATS